matthewfleming/AvalancheImagineBundle/README.md

-changes to use with symfony 3.4

 AvalancheImagineBundle
 ======================

+This fork provides compatibility for symfony 2.8 - 3.4

 This bundle provides easy image manipulation support for Symfony2.
 For example, with this bundle, the following is possible: